iryosa/gdt_framework/README.md

 The framework is implemented as the [Geometric Digital Twin Assessment Tool](https://gdttool-01.streamlit.app/)

-For more details, reach out to us or see the paper: [Link will be here].
+For more details, reach out to us or see: [Link will be here].

 ![](Graphical_abstract.jpg)